brianguenter/Julia-Programming-Workflow/Workflow.md

  :f1
  :f2
 ```
 Most Julia style guides recommend you put all exported names at the top of the file.
-I recommend you don't, at least not until you become a more experienced Julia programmer.
+I recommend you don't, at least not until you become a more experienced Julia programmer and maybe not even then.
 Here's why.
 Suppose you delete function `f1`.
 If `f1` is defined at the bottom of a long file you won't see the `export f1` statement at the top.
 And it is likely you'll forget to remove `f1` from the export list (ask me how I know).
 What happens then?
 ```
 julia> module ExportExample
        export f1